 The implications of temporary traffic management on issues relating to human health have been assessed.
 Specifically, the assessment considers the potential impacts on access to health services and health impacts associated with traffic congestion and diversions.
 Chapter 10 (Population) provides a general assessment of accessibility, considering a wider range of community services and facilities, as well as impacts from land acquisition.
+None of the impacts identified in the Population assessment are considered likely to be significant in terms of population health.
+For example, while a small degree of land-take is anticipated from the boundary of the Hermitage Medical Clinic site, this will not impact on any medical functions of the clinic and therefore no likely significant impacts on health are anticipated.
 Chapter 19 (Material Assets) provides an assessment of impacts on utilities such as water supply and power.
-It is not considered that any interruption of these services would be of a scale that could have any likely significant effects on human health, and therefore is scoped out of the assessment.
+It is not considered that any interruption of these services would be of a scale that could have any likely significant effects on human health, and therefore this issue is scoped out of the assessment.